-7.40 The candidate uploads an electronic copy of the dissertation or thesis by means of a link emailed to the student by CGS: Assessment, Research and Examination Support section once permission to submit has been obtained and the panel of examiners has been appointed.
-On receipt of the link, the candidate applies for access and once access is granted, the candidate uploads the thesis and other related documents. (supervisor declaration of an acceptable standard of originality report, Turnitin report and percentage page, Certificate of a professional editor/proofreader, if applicable, Declaration form, Ethics approval certificate).

-7.41 Candidates who submit their thesis, dissertation or mini-dissertation by 15 November may qualify for the autumn graduation ceremony of the following year and by 15 June for the spring graduation ceremony of the current year, provided that the results are finalised in time (see par.
+- 7.41 The candidate uploads an electronic copy of the dissertation or thesis by means of a link emailed to the student by CGS: Assessment, Research and Examination Support section once permission to submit has been obtained and the panel of examiners has been appointed.
+On receipt of the link, the candidate applies for access and once access is granted, the candidate uploads the thesis and other related documents. i.e. Declaration form, supervisor declaration that research component is of an acceptable standard of content originality, the all-inclusive Turnitin report, certificate of a professional editor/proofreader, if applicable, and Ethics approval certificate. - 7.42 Candidates who submit their thesis, dissertation or mini-dissertation by 15 November may qualify for the autumn graduation ceremony of the following year and by 15 June for the spring graduation ceremony of the current year, provided that the results are finalised in time (see par.
 7.20).